sample_neighbors(g, nodes, fanout, edge_dir='in', prob=None, replace=False, copy_ndata=True, copy_edata=True, _dist_training=False)¶

 Internal argument.
 Do not use.

-A sampled subgraph containing only the sampled neighboring edges.
-It is on CPU.
+A sampled subgraph containing only the sampled neighboring edges, with the same device as the input graph.

 - Return type